Open-EO/openeo-geotrellis-kubernetes/README.md

 ```
 kubectl get pods -n spark-jobs -o wide
 NAME                                     READY   STATUS    RESTARTS   AGE   IP             NODE                    NOMINATED NODE   READINESS GATES
-openeo-1593097546965-exec-1   1/1     Running   0          22h   10.233.103.2   cf2-k8s-k8s-node-nf-2   <none>           <none>
+openeo-geotrellis-1593097546965-exec-1   1/1     Running   0          22h   10.233.103.2   cf2-k8s-k8s-node-nf-2   <none>           <none>
-openeo-driver                 1/1     Running   0          22h   10.233.80.1    cf2-k8s-k8s-node-nf-4   <none>           <none>
+openeo-geotrellis-driver                 1/1     Running   0          22h   10.233.80.1    cf2-k8s-k8s-node-nf-4   <none>           <none>
 ```

 Keep in mind that the driver is started first and then the executor, so they don't show up both from the start.
 When they both have the `STATUS=Running`, everything works as expected.
 We should now be able to access the endpoint of the Spark application from within our cluster.
 Exposing it to the outside world is for the next section.

-The previous command showed us an IP where the `openeo-driver` is running.
+The previous command showed us an IP where the `openeo-geotrellis-driver` is running.
 It's using this IP that we can reach the application's endpoint.

 To be able to reach the endpoint, we need to SSH into one of the Kubernetes cluster hosts, as the Kubernetes overlay network is not reachable from our bastion host.